milvus-io/milvus-lite/README.md

 ### Data and Log Persistence

-By default all data and logs are stored in the following locations: `~/.milvus.io/milvus-server/VERSION` (VERSION is the versiong string of embedded Milvus).
+By default all data and logs are stored in the following locations: `~/.milvus.io/milvus-server/VERSION` (VERSION is the versiong string of Milvus).

 You could also set it at runtime(before the server started), by Python code: